gitlarky/PoreDy/README.md

 #### Release 1.6 (Oct 27th, 2019)
 - [ ] The feature of deep learning prediction added
 #### Release 1.4 (Oct 23th, 2019)
-- [ ] The feature of generating some specific pore-network added
+- [ ] The specific pore-network generator is added
 #### Release 1.2 (Oct 21th, 2019)
-- [ ] The feature of assigning individual pore and throat specifically added
+- [ ] The feature of receiving individually assigned throat pore-network added
 #### Release 1.0 (Dec 24th, 2015)
 - [x] Couple solver is optimized
+- [x] Cases setting files for testing Version 1.0 are added
 #### Release 0.8 (Aug 30th, 2015)
-- [x] The film effect is added and tested
 - [x] The software is tested on clusters of UWM HPC center
 #### Release 0.6 (May 4th, 2015)
+- [x] The film effect is added and tested
 - [x] The pore network interior solver and outside solver is coupled together
 - [x] All solvers are extended to 3D
 - [x] A 2D meshing tool is added and tested